-We are currently in negotiations with the existing tenants on our farms that have leases scheduled to expire in 2017, and we anticipate being able to renew each of the leases prior to their respective expirations with the existing tenants.
+We have one remaining agricultural lease scheduled to expire during the second half of 2017.
+We are close to finalizing terms of this renewal with a new tenant and expect the renewal to be executed during the three months ending September 30, 2017, at a moderate decrease in rent but without incurring any downtime on the farm.
+We have not yet begun negotiations with the existing tenants on our farms that have leases scheduled to expire in 2018, though we anticipate being able to renew each of the leases prior to their respective expirations with the existing tenants.
 However, there can be no assurance that we will be able to renew the leases at rates favorable to us, if at all, or be able to find replacement tenants, if necessary.